Foreign object in the skin: First aid

 In addition, seek medical help if:

 - The object doesn't come out easily.

-- The wound is deep or dirty and the injured person's last tetanus shot was more than five years ago.
-The doctor may recommend a booster shot.
+- The wound is deep or dirty and the injured person's last tetanus vaccination was more than five years ago.
+The doctor may recommend a booster.

 Last updated: November 18th, 2017